Thomassky28/Chatty_App/README.md

 No persistent database is involved; the focus is on the client-side experience.

-## Final Product
+## Project Demo

 ## Behaviour

-* When any connected users enter their names, all connected users are notified the users' online state.
+* When any connected users stay online and enter their names, all other connected users will be notified.

 * When any connected user sends a chat message, all connected users receive and display the message.